 Trailers come in many types, aluminum, steel, and galvanized.

 The cheaper trailers are painted steel and above that is the galvanized with aluminum being the most expensive.

-The more you pay for a new jet ski trailer, the better it is.
+The more you pay for a new jet ski trailer, usually, the better the trailer.

 The best jet ski trailer is anything aluminum as it doesn’t rust and it’s the lightest.